AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!TIP]
 >
->For Pro projects, you must [submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to install or update services in Staging and Production environments.
-Indicate the service changes needed and include your updated `.magento.app.yaml` and `services.yaml` files and PHP version in the ticket.
-For changes to a live Production environment, you must provide a minimum of 48 hours notice.
-It can take up to 48 hours for the Cloud infrastructure team to update your project.
+>For Pro projects, you must [submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to install or update services in Staging and Production environments only.
+This is a self-service task in Integration/Development environments.
+>Indicate the service changes needed and include your updated `.magento.app.yaml` and `services.yaml` files and [PHP version](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/php-settings.html?lang=en) in the ticket.
+>For changes to a live Production environment, you must provide a minimum of 48 hours notice.
+This will allow the Cloud infrastructure team sufficient time to schedule/marshall the necessary resources just in case any issues crop up during the upgrade that may require immediate intervention.

 ## Pro backups {#pro-backups}